resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

     Any packets with a different port number don’t even make it to your machine.
 They are just thrown overboard!

-Ok, lets look at the security group checklist.

-Walk the students through the security group checklist, describing each entry as you go.

-*If anyone asks, CIDR = Classless Internet Domain Routing, a flexible way of specifying internet address ranges*

 -- *Slide* --

 ## Security Groups